-Store your lawnmower, garden hoses and other outdoor equipment in a garage shed or some other enclosed space.
+Store your lawnmower, garden hoses and other outdoor equipment in a garage, shed or some other enclosed space.
 Your outdoor equipment will likely see less use when the outdoor temperatures drop and you spend more time indoors.
 Equipment left outside becomes vulnerable to the elements and theft.
-Depending on the material, patio furniture may need to be stored, as well.

-If you don’t have a garage or some other enclosed space to store your lawn equipment, consider purchasing a specialized cover.
+If you don’t have a garage or some other structure that is enclosed to store your lawn equipment, consider purchasing a specialized cover.
 For example, a lawn mower cover can be a cost-effective solution for protecting your lawn mower from moisture and rust.

 9. Care for Trees and Shrubs